Milnor and Tjurina numbers for smoothings of surface singularities: Introduction

 \section{Introduction}

-Suppose the $n$-dimensional hypersurface $V=\{f(z_1,\cdots,z_{n+1})=0\}\subset \C^{n+1}$ has an isolated singularity at the origin.
-Then the Milnor fibre $M$ of $(V,0)$ has the homotopy type of a bouquet of $\mu$ $n$-spheres, where the Milnor number $\mu$ is the length of the Jacobian algebra The base space of the semi-universal deformation of $(V,0)$ has dimension $\tau,$ which is the length of the Tjurina algebra Clearly, $\mu \geq \tau,$ with equality iff $f$ belongs to the Jacobian ideal.
+Suppose the $n$-dimensional hypersurface $V=\{f(z_1,...,z_{n+1})=0\}\subset \C^{n+1}$ has an isolated singularity at the origin.
+Then the Milnor fibre $M$ of $(V,0)$ has the homotopy type of a bouquet of a certain number $\mu$ of $n$-spheres, where the Milnor number $\mu$ is the length of the Jacobian algebra The base space of the semi-universal deformation of $(V,0)$ has dimension $\tau,$ which is the length of the Tjurina algebra Clearly, $\mu \geq \tau,$ with equality iff $f$ belongs to the Jacobian ideal.
 This is the case when $f$ is a weighted homogeneous polynomial.
 K. Saito \cite{saito} proved the converse: equality implies that $f$ is quasi-homogeneous, i.e., analytically equivalent to such a polynomial.

 A local complete intersection singularity $(V,0)$ of dimension $n\geq 1$ also has a Milnor fibre $M$ which is a bouquet of a certain number $\mu$ of $n$-spheres.
-The base space of its semi-universal deformation is again smooth of dimension $\tau=lg\ \text{Ext}^1_R(\Omega^1_R,R)$, where $R$ is the local ring $\mathcal O_{V,0}$.
+The base space of its semi-universal deformation is again smooth of dimension $\tau=l(\text{Ext}^1_R(\Omega^1_R,R))$, where $l$ denotes length and $R$ is the local ring $\mathcal O_{V,0}$.
 In this case it is harder to relate the size of the two invariants, which are dimensions of very different-looking spaces.
-But it was eventually proved by work of (among others) Greuel \cite{greuel}, Looijenga-Steenbrink \cite{LS}, the author \cite{w}, and Vosegaard \cite{vose} that also in these cases one has $\mu \geq \tau$, with equality iff $(V,0)$ is quasi-homogeneous.
+But it was eventually proved by work of (among others) Greuel \cite{greuel}, Looijenga-Steenbrink \cite{LS}, the author \cite{w}, and Vosegaard \cite{vose} that also in these cases one has $\mu \geq \tau$, with equality if and only if $(V,0)$ is quasi-homogeneous.